avainslie/Assignment3/README.md

 Implementing the use of pheromones in addition to the neural network would be an interesting next step for this project.

 Also figuring out the best mutation rate would be a good next step.
 It was difficult to find a good mutation rate that would create some diversity if the ants weren't making any good decisions, but also not mess up a good neural network.

+## Quick Start to Get Project Running
+You must have Unity 2019.2.5 installed to run this project.
+Please visit https://unity.com/ for more information.

+Clone this repository to your local machine
+Open the project in the Unity editor and select the Play button.
+To run from a file containing a neural network, change the runFromFile boolean to true in the WorldManager.